CryptoHiveNet/crypto-web/README.md

 - Each time after following to preceding step, If you saw some conflicts, you have to solve those conflicts without removing the other people code!
 - Choose the right and the most appropriate title for your commits.

+## Agreement
+- All PRs should be reviewed by at least one other developer.
+- German and Persian Translation files should be modified by Sepehr after each Pull Request of Amir.
+- Components Props types should be named as `{ComponentName}Props`.
+- We are using double quotation for anything that is not a string like classNames (mean JS string).